KDE/digikam-doc/setup_application/config_overview.rst

 :ref:`Overview <setup_application>`
 ===================================

 digiKam tries to give you as much control over how it works as possible.
-There are many options that van be set to control the behavior of the application.
+There are many options that can be set to control the behavior of the application.
 To access these settings select either :menuselection:`Settings --> Configure digiKam...` from the menu-bar, or if you are on a Mac, :menuselection:`digiKam --> Preferences...`.
 The configuration dialog is separated into categories displayed on independent pages.
 You can switch pages by clicking on the icons on the left-hand side of the dialog.

 .. figure:: images/setup_dialog.webp